Jiangxg/PMPI/README.md

 ### Using your own images.

-Running NeX on your own images.
+Running PMPI on your own images.
 You need to install [COLMAP](https://colmap.github.io/) on your machine.

 Then, put your images into a directory following this structure
 ```